jonhoo/rust-for-rustaceans.com/_testimonials/garyboone.md

 date: 2021-12-25
 ---
-This is a great book, advancing your knowledge beyond all of the beginner books. [&helip;] "Rust for Rustaceans" is just what we need next, a book that covers numerous intermediate topics in a coherent and instructive way.
+This is a great book, advancing your knowledge beyond all of the beginner books. […] "Rust for Rustaceans" is just what we need next, a book that covers numerous intermediate topics in a coherent and instructive way.
 It shows not the mechanics of the language as beginner books do, but the hows and whys of how to actually use Rust, how to